-Reducing the energy consumption of computational platforms is an important research topic, and many techniques at the process, circuit design, and micro-architectural levels have been proposed [23, 21, 14].
-The dynamic voltage and frequency scaling (DVFS) technique has been extensively studied, since it may lead to efficient energy/performance trade-offs [18, 12, 3, 9, 20, 34, 32].
-Current microprocessors (for instance, from AMD [1] and Intel [16]) allow the speed to be set dynamically.
+Reducing the energy consumption of computational platforms is an important research topic, and many techniques at the process, circuit design, and micro-architectural levels have been proposed [17-19].
+The dynamic voltage and frequency scaling (DVFS) technique has been extensively studied, because it may lead to efficient energy/performance trade-offs [2, 11, 13, 20-23].
+Current microprocessors (for instance, from AMD [24] and Intel [25]) allow the speed to be set dynamically.
 Indeed, by lowering supply voltage, hence processor clock frequency, it is possible to achieve important reductions in power consumption, without necessarily increasing the execution time.
 We first discuss different optimization problems that arise in this context.
 Then we review energy models.

-2.1 DVFS and optimization problems
+2.1.
+DVFS and optimization problems